zogzog/cubicweb/doc/book/en/tutorials/advanced/index.rst

   hidden by the `vocabulary` argument)

 * the `parent` possible value will be used for visibility propagation

+* think to secure the `may_be_read_by` permissions, else any user can add/delte it by default, which somewhat breaks our security model...

 Now, we should be able to define security rules in the schema, based on these new attribute and relation.
 Here is the code to add to *schema.py*: